Best Bluetooth Speakers Under ₹2000 in India (2026)

 Watch out for

-- ✗Build quality feels noticeably cheaper than boAt or JBL
+- ✗Build quality feels a step below boAt or JBL

-- ✗8-hour battery is shorter than competitors in its price range
+- ✗Battery is shorter than the longest-running competitors

 - ✗No meaningful waterproofing — strictly for indoor use